-Hoarseness and voice change is often caused by disorders affecting the vocal cords.
-This could be something as simple as viral laryngitis but could also be a sign of something more serious. fortunately most hoarseness is caused by benign condition and improves quickly.
+Hoarseness and voice change are often caused by disorders affecting the vocal cords.
+This could be something as simple as viral laryngitis but could also be a sign of something more serious.
+Fortunately most hoarseness is caused by benign conditions and improves quickly.
 Any hoarseness lasting more than two weeks should be discussed with a doctor and warrants endoscopic examination of the voice box.
-At the London voice and swallowing clinic we offer fast appointments to offer you that peace of mind and allows early treatment.
+At the London Voice and Swallowing Clinic we give fast appointments to offer you that peace of mind and for early treatment.

-At the London Voice and Swallowing Clinic we offer vocal cord polyps and cysts excision, haemorrhagic polyps laser treatment, vascular lesions KTP laser, papilloma excision and laser treatment and vocal cord injections for the aging voice.
+At the London Voice and Swallowing Clinic we offer vocal cord polyps and cysts excision, haemorrhagic polyps laser treatment, vascular lesions KTP laser, papilloma excision and laser treatment as well as vocal cord injections for the aging voice.

-Singers and actors as well as teachers and lawyers have a heavy voice workload leading to strain, voice trauma and nodules.
-We offer state of the art examination facilities including laryngeal stroboscopy.
-The London Voice and Swallowing clinic collaborates with experienced voice therapist with years experience looking after professional voice users.
+Singers, actors, teachers and lawyers have a heavy voice workload leading to strain, voice trauma and nodules.
+We offer state-of-the-art examination facilities including laryngeal stroboscopy.
+The London Voice and Swallowing Clinic collaborates with experienced voice therapists, with years of experience looking after professional voice users.

 One or both vocal cord immobility can lead to hoarseness, difficulty swallowing, weak cough and difficulty breathing.
-Most common cause is surgery such as thyroid, lung, cardiac or vascular procedures.
+Most commonly, the cause is surgery such as thyroid, lung, cardiac or vascular procedures.
 Tumours in the neck or chest can also cause vocal cord paralysis and require urgent investigations.
-Finally, around one third of the patients have no identifiable cause.
+Around one third of patients have no identifiable cause.
 Treatment of vocal cord paralysis includes voice therapy, vocal cord injection under local or general anaesthesia and external implant surgery (thyroplasty).

-The London Voice and Swallowing Clinic works with world leading speech and language therapist who can offer full endoscopic and radiological assessment of swallowing.
-Surgical interventions include endoscopic stapling of pharyngeal pouch, webs and strictures balloon dilation and botox injection for muscle spasm.
+The London Voice and Swallowing Clinic works with world-leading speech and language therapists who can offer full endoscopic and radiological assessment of swallowing.
+Surgical interventions include endoscopic stapling of the pharyngeal pouch, webs and strictures balloon dilation and botox injection for muscle spasm.

 Mr Al Yaghchi has a special interest in airway stenosis (narrowing of the windpipe).
-He is one of two consultants at the National Centre for Airway Reconstruction.
-I offer treatments to all conditions affecting the airway using minimally-invasive endoscopic laser techniques as well as major airway reconstruction surgery.
+He is one of two consultants at the National Centre for Airway Reconstruction. he offers treatments for all conditions affecting the airway using minimally-invasive endoscopic laser techniques as well as major airway reconstruction surgery.

 EMG-guided botox injection in office under local anaesthesia or in the operating theatre under short general anaesthetic.
 Mr Al Yaghchi also offers injections for other oromandibular dystonias.

-Tonsillitis is a viral or bacterial infection of the tonsils leading to pain (sore throat) inflammation and swelling of the tonsils.
+Tonsillitis is a viral or bacterial infection of the tonsils leading to (a sore throat), inflammation and swelling of the tonsils.
 Acute bacterial infection often requires antibiotics treatment.
 Children who suffer persistent recurrent tonsillitis might require surgery to remove the tonsils (tonsillectomy).
 Current guidelines recommend surgery if the child suffers more than 7 episodes in 1 year, 5 episodes a year during a 2-year period or 3 episodes a year during a 3-year period.
 Tonsillectomy can be combined with removal of the adenoids (adenoidectomy) if the child exhibits obstructive symptoms.

 Sleep disordered breathing (SDB) is a wide spectrum of conditions from simple snoring to severe obstructive sleep apnoea.
 In an otherwise healthy child the most common cause for SDB is adenotonsillar enlargement.
 Severe SDB might require surgical intervention in the form of adenotonsillectomy.
-Children with more complex health needs often require sleep study amongst other investigations and might require night time ventilation device.
+Children with more complex health needs often require a sleep study, amongst other investigations and might also require a night time ventilation device.

 Laryngomalacia (floppy larynx) is the most common cause of noisy breathing (stridor) in infants.
 It is caused by congenital softening of the voice box.
-Mr Al Yaghchi will perform an endoscopic examination in clinic to confirm the diagnosis.
-The condition is often self limiting and improves with age.
-Severe cases that affects the child ability to feed and impact their growth will require endoscopic surgical intervention.
+Mr Al Yaghchi will perform an endoscopic examination in-clinic to confirm the diagnosis.
+The condition is often self-limiting and improves with age.
+Severe cases that affect the child's ability to feed and impact their growth will require endoscopic surgical intervention.

-Mr Al Yaghchi has extensive experience in children with swallowing difficulties and chronic aspiration with almost half of his NHS paediatric practice dedicated to help these children.
+Mr Al Yaghchi has extensive experience in children with swallowing difficulties and chronic aspiration, with almost half of his NHS paediatric practice dedicated to helping these children.
 Aspirating children often have a complex medical background and will require clinical and radiological tests to assess the severity of aspiration and guide treatment.
 Confirmed diagnosis often requires endoscopic examination under anaesthetic (MLB).
-If a structural defect such as laryngeal cleft was identified it can be repaired at the same setting.
+If a structural defect such as a laryngeal cleft was identified it can be repaired at the same setting.

-Nose bleeds (epistaxis) is a very common complaints in childhood and often doesn't require any intervention.
-Persistent recurrent epistaxis can be treated with cautrisation either in clinic or the operating theatre.
+Nose bleeds (epistaxis) are a very common complaints in childhood and often don't require any intervention.
+Persistent recurrent epistaxis can be treated with cautrisation either in the clinic or the operating theatre.

 Epistaxis (nose bleed) in adults is often related to high blood pressure or the use on blood thinning medications.
-In office treatment involves chemical cauterisation using silver nitrate.
-Persistant nose bleeds might require admission to hospital and insertion of a balloon device (nasal pack) to stem the bleed.
+In-office treatment involves chemical cauterisation using silver nitrate.
+Persistent nose bleeds might require admission to hospital and insertion of a balloon device (nasal pack) to stem the bleed.

 Blocked ears can be simply caused by wax accumulation which can be cleared with microsuction.
-Eustachian tube dysfunction where the tube connecting the ear with the back of the nose don't function normally leading to difficulty ventilating the middle ear.
+Eustachian tube dysfunction where the tube connecting the ear with the back of the nose doesn't function normally , can lead to difficulty ventilating the middle ear.
 Eustachian tube dysfunction can lead to intermittent ear pressure, earache, reduced hearing and tinnitus.
-Symptoms are particularly worse after flying or catching a cold.
-Mr Al Yaghchi offers medical and surgical treatment to help these symptoms including balloon tuboplasty (using balloon to widen the Eustachian tube) under local or general anaesthesia.
+Symptoms are particularly bad after flying or catching a cold.
+Mr Al Yaghchi offers medical and surgical treatment to help these symptoms including balloon tuboplasty (using a balloon to widen the Eustachian tube) under local or general anaesthesia.

-A new lump in the neck almost always requires review by an Ear Nose and Throat specialist and further scans and biopsies.
+A new lump in the neck almost always requires review by an ear, nose and throat specialist, as well as further scans and biopsies.
 While a significant proportion of these lumps are benign in nature it is essential to exclude more serious causes.
-At the London Voice and Swallowing clinic we will arrange urgent urgent ultra sound scan and biopsy to offer you that piece of mind.
+At the London Voice and Swallowing Clinic we will arrange an urgent ultra sound scan and biopsy to offer you that peace of mind.